Amundsonjp/inet_4031_adduser_script/README.md

-# inet_4031_adduser_script
+## inet_4031_adduser_script

+Description:
-Code for lab 4: adding users with a script
+This repository contains code for lab 4, this code will be adding users with a script.

+Operation: